NordicSemiconductor/NAT-TestFirmware/README.md

 ## LED status indication

-Test running - LED 1 blinking
+- LED 1 blinking: Test in progress

-Test idle - LED 1-4 light up in circular order (1-2-4-3-1...)
+- LED 1-4 blinking in a rotating pattern: Test is done